 - Look at the types of bikes others ride

-- Go visit a few main brand stores to listen to the sales people
+- Go visit a few main brand stores

 - Look at models through windows